 Postdoctoral Research Scientist

-I am a postdoctoral research scientist in the group of Assistant.
+I am a postdoctoral research scientist in the group of Associate.
 Prof. Pawel Swietach.
 My research interest lies in understanding intracellular cardiac signalling pathways involved in the development of cardiac hypertrophy and heart failure.
 I am currently working on a BHF funded project which aims to understand H+ ion control and signalling in cardiac hypertrophy and heart failure.
 My key interest is how proteins change behaviour in disease conditions, and how this acts to bring about a change at the cellular level.
 As such I am interested in: